Understanding The Different Types Of Medical Device Testing

 Listen on the go!

-WHO defines a medical device as an article, instrument, apparatus, or machine that is used in the prevention, diagnosis or treatment of illness or disease, or for detecting, measuring, restoring, correcting or modifying the structure or function of the body for some health purpose.
-Typically, the purpose of a medical device is not achieved by pharmacological, immunological, or metabolic means.
+WHO defines a medical device as an article, instrument, apparatus, or machine used in the prevention, diagnosis, or treatment of illness or disease or for detecting, measuring, restoring, correcting, or modifying the structure or function of the body for some health purpose.
+Typically, the goal of a medical device is not achieved by pharmacological, immunological, or metabolic means.

-As a medical device directly contributes to a healthcare facility’s ability to accurately evaluate a patient’s condition, it is essential for safe and effective prevention, diagnosis, treatment, and rehabilitation of illness and disease.
+As a medical device directly contributes to a healthcare facility’s ability to evaluate a patient’s condition accurately, it is essential for safe and effective prevention, diagnosis, treatment, and rehabilitation of illness and disease.

-With the help of medical devices, healthcare practitioners are able to collect the exact stats of a patient’s health and make medical decisions judiciously.
-The rise of digital usage in the medical space has paved way for software-enabled medical devices that have brought in a significant degree of sophistication in the modern medical device technology.
+With the help of medical devices, healthcare practitioners can collect the exact stats of a patient’s health and make medical decisions judiciously.
+The rise of digital usage in the medical space has paved the way for software-enabled medical devices that have brought significant sophistication in modern medical device technology.

-Today, we have innovative pacemakers, insulin pumps, defibrillators, robotic surgeons and many more groundbreaking technologies at the assistance of healthcare practitioners.
+Today, we have innovative pacemakers, insulin pumps, defibrillators, robotic surgeons, and other groundbreaking technologies with healthcare practitioners’ assistance.

-Since, so much rely on a medical device’s capability to perform as intended and with precision, even a minor glitch can prove fatal.
-This is why, it is important to conduct thorough medical devices testing before they are channeled for practical use.
+Since so much relies on a medical device’s capability to perform as intended and with precision, even a minor glitch can prove fatal.
+This is why conducting thorough medical device testing before they are channeled for practical use is essential.

-To ensure this, there are several regulations and compliance requirements in place to be fulfilled before a medical device is released in the market.
-Medical devices testing not only performs the Verification & Validation (V&V) but also evaluates various aspects of the medical device based on performance, GUI, behavior, reliability, among others to prevent the usage of any faulty device on a patient.
+Several regulations and compliance requirements must be fulfilled to ensure this before a medical device is released on the market.
+Medical device testing not only performs the Verification and validation (V&V) but also evaluates various aspects of the medical device based on performance, GUI, behavior, and reliability, among others, to prevent the usage of any faulty device on a patient.

 Let us understand what exactly the different types of medical device testing are and what each of those types entails: